shirakurak/shirakurak/README.md

 - I’m @shirakurak.
 - work as an Java programmer.
-- interested in Java, and related fields.
+- interested in Java, Scala, and related fields.